mnagatsuka/next-firebase-auth/docs/specifications/ui/page-transitions.md

 ### 3. Auth Initialization (My Posts)

-This covers the automatic anonymous sign-in used by `MyPostsPage` when a user is not authenticated.
+This covers the automatic anonymous sign-in used by `MyPostsPage` and `FavoritesPage` when a user is not authenticated.

 - **Description**: If no auth session exists, initialize anonymous sign-in before fetching user-scoped posts.
 During initialization, show a lightweight loading state for the list area; the page chrome (Header/Footer) remains interactive.